justinyaodu/caketype/etc/caketype.api.md

 export abstract class Cake<in out T = any> extends Untagged {
     as(value: unknown): T;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "Result" has more than one declaration; you need to add a TSDoc member reference selector
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "Result" has more than one declaration; you need to add a TSDoc member reference selector
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "Result" has more than one declaration; you need to add a TSDoc member reference selector check(value: unknown): Result<T, CakeError>;
     // (undocumented)
     abstract dispatchCheck(value: unknown, context: CakeDispatchCheckContext): CakeError | null;